-So far, the 10-Minute Walk has been endorsed by nearly 200 U.S. mayors—from across the political spectrum and from cities large and small—who have committed to working toward universal park access.
+So far, the 10-Minute Walk has been endorsed by more than 220 U.S. mayors—from across the political spectrum and from cities large and small—who have committed to working toward universal park access.
 ULI, TPL, and NRPA will be working with partners in select cities on measurable policies and strategies to advance the 10-Minute Walk vision.

 Success in this work will require the expertise, creativity, and close collaboration of public and private sector leaders.
 ULI has a powerful role to play in catalyzing its members, networks, and partners around a vision of a green, sustainable, connected, and resilient future for all people.

 Key upcoming ULI activities include: